M0JXD/morse-recognition-trainer/README.md

 You can also try it out on the web here, although you're progress might not be saved: https://m0jxd.github.io/morse-recognition-trainer/

-Due to not owning Apple devices and an [unwillingness to break their EULA's](https://www.google.com/search?q=is+cross+compiling+for+mac+allowed&hl=en), macOS binaries are not provided, although it should build and run. iOS is waiting on Raylib to gain iOS support, but likewise I couldn't provide binaries anyways...
+Due to not owning Apple devices and an [unwillingness to break their EULA's](https://www.google.com/search?q=is+cross+compiling+for+mac+allowed&hl=en), macOS binaries are not provided, although it should build and run. iOS is waiting on Raylib to gain iOS support, but likewise I couldn't provide such binaries anyways...

 ## User Guide